shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise2.md

 ### HOL3: Exercise 2: Configure ASR for on-premises infrastructure

 In this exercise, you will deploy disaster recovery of on-premises Hyper-V VM to Azure.
-The Azure Site Recovery service contributes to your disaster-recovery strategy by managing and orchestrating replication, failover and failback of on-premises machines.
+The Azure Site Recovery service contributes to your disaster-recovery strategy by managing and orchestrating replication, failover, and failback of on-premises machines.
 As part of the registration process, you will deploy the Azure Site Recovery Provider on your Hyper-V host.

 ### Task 1: Create a storage account